springernature/vpat/springerlink.md

 <br><br>
 Video content located at link.springer.com/video can generally be operated without the use of a mouse, but some video functions (including turning on closed captions) cannot be operated by keyboard alone.
 Additionally, keyboard users are unable to toggle between the "details" and "transcript" tabs below the video.
 We are actively working to repair these problems.
 <br><br>
-Mouse-dependent event handlers are used to display detailed information about sales tax for purchases at checkout.springer.com, although the subtotals and totals are displayed to all users at all times.
+The SpringerLink checkout process pages are rendered in two separate designs.
+We are in the process of transferring all content from the older design (located at checkout.springer.com) to the newer design (located at order.springer.com).
 <br><br>
+At checkout.springer.com, mouse-dependent event handlers are used to display detailed information about sales tax for purchases, although the subtotals and totals are displayed to all users at all times.
+<br><br>
 Pages located at checkout.springer.com contain custom interactive components marked up in a way that prevents them from being used by keyboard alone (e.g. the "login" and language selection components at the top of each page).
+<br><br>
+All components on pages located at order.springer.com can be operated by keyboard alone.
+We are in the process of transferring all checkout content to this new design.
 <br><br>
 Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
 <br><br>